Britain to sell more RBS shares, Northern Rock loans

 UK Asset Resolution (UKAR), the body set up to run down the loans of Northern Rock and Bradford & Bingley, is expected to sell 7.5 billion pounds more loans before May 2020, subject to market conditions and value for money, the spending review said.

-UKAR sold 13 billion pounds of former Northern Rock loans earlier this month to U.S. private equity firm Cerberus, the biggest ever sale of a book of loans in Europe.
+UKAR sold 13 billion pounds ($19.8 billion) of former Northern Rock loans earlier this month to U.S. private equity firm Cerberus, the biggest ever sale of a book of loans in Europe.